Krantisinh/mlops-model-deployment/README.md

 - Add unit tests for the API.
 - Deploy to cloud (AWS, GCP, etc.)
 - Use a model registry for version control (e.g., MLflow Registry)
-- Add authentication and logging to your API
+- Add authentication and logging to the API
 ---

 ## How it works?